What Is Etsy, and Why You Should Sell (And Buy) There

 If you have or want to start a homemade craft business, Etsy is a resource to help you easily and affordably get started selling your items online.

 Etsy is an online buyer and seller community similar to eBay, except it focuses on hand-crafted or vintage goods.
 Most products sold fall into the category of arts, crafts, jewelry, paper goods, housewares, and artisan candies or baked goods.
 Many artists sell digitally downloaded items, such as stickers, prints, planners, or other printable documents.
-Vintage items must be at least 20-years old to qualify and can range from costumes, clothing, jewelry, photos, and housewares.
+Vintage items must be at least 20 years old to qualify and can range from costumes, clothing, and jewelry to photos and housewares.

-While selling on Etsy is another avenue for selling your homemade goods, there are many items on Etsy that can help you in your home business.
-Do you use Filofax, Erin Condren, or The Happy Planner to schedule your days and organize your business/life?
+While Etsy offers another avenue for selling your homemade goods online, there are many items on Etsy that can help you in your home business.
+Do you use Filofax, Erin Condren, or The Happy Planner to schedule your days and organize your business and life?
 You can buy downloadable inserts and stickers to use in your planner.
-Do you need promotional items with your logo?
-Many Esty sellers can produce custom swag.
-Not just pens or coffee cups, but also jewelry, bookmarks, cosmetics and more with your name and logo on them.
+Do you need promotional items with your logo printed on them?
+Many Etsy sellers can produce custom swag with your business name and logo.

-Compared to the expenses of setting up a website with a shopping cart, and getting a merchant account (which also charges processing fees), Etsy is an affordable alternative.
-Further, because Etsy is a known marketplace for handcrafted goods, it has a ready-made market.
+Compared to the expense of setting up a website with a shopping cart, and getting a merchant account, which also charges processing fees, Etsy is an affordable alternative.
+Further, because Etsy is a known marketplace for handcrafted goods, it has a ready-made market of buyers.

 - Determine what you're going to sell.
-If you're crafty and considering Etsy, you probably already have items you want to sell in mind.
-But Etsy allows for many different types of products.
-People sell marketing swag, jam, jewelry, and more.
-Some people sell crafting supplies, instead of finished goods.
-It's probably best to start with a single type of item instead of a hodgepodge of them, just for easier marketing and organization.
+If you're crafty and considering Etsy, you probably already have items in mind you want to sell.
+If you're not sure, visit Etsy to see all the creative goods being sold, including marketing swag, jam, jewelry, and more.
+Some people sell crafting supplies instead of finished goods.
+It's probably best to start with a single type of item instead of a hodgepodge of them for easier marketing and organization as you get started.
 As your Etsy business grows, so too can your offerings.

 - Set up and stock your Etsy shop.
-Esty offers many features for your online store.
 Once your store is set up, you'll need to add your products.
-Make sure you take high-quality photos and provide enticing descriptions.
+Make sure you take high-quality photos and provide enticing descriptions of your items.
 Price your items in such a way that you've covered the cost of your supplies, as well as the time it took for you to create them and the fees you incur to list and ship them.